IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Moodle-API.md

 | shortname | manager | Role name. |

 #### Final verdict and reasoning
-**Should we integrate with Moodle at all?:** -todo-
+**Should we integrate with Moodle at all?:** yes
-**Is data exchange viable?:** -todo-
+**Is data exchange viable?:** yes, Moodle -> IT-Rex; other direction has not been evaluated
-**Is the data model compatible?:** -todo-
+**Is the data model compatible?:** compatibility is expected

 ---

 ### API Calls documentation (deferred)

-**Editor's note:** Work on this has been abandoned as Moodle itself provides a very extensive and thorough documentation on its own API including sample responses [here](http://129.69.217.173:8081/admin/webservice/documentation.php).
+**Editor's note:** Work on documentation has been abandoned as Moodle itself provides a very extensive and thorough documentation on its own API including sample responses [here](http://129.69.217.173:8081/admin/webservice/documentation.php).
 The small amount of useful information that has been accumulated here is retained solely for referencing purposes.

 The following table aims to track interesting REST routes that we might make use of later on.